wzulfikar/lifelog/learning_process/react_js.md

 - JSX needs to be compiled into javascript before running
 - XML-like syntax extension to ECMAScript without any defined semantics.
 It's NOT intended to be implemented by engines or browsers. [https://facebook.github.io/jsx/]()

+## Pete Hunt: React - Rethinking Best Practices
+*JSConf.asia 2013*
 - Templates encourage a poor separation of concerns
-- "View-Model" tightly couples template to display log
+- "View-Model" tightly couples template to display logic

 Example: